stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://mastodon.social/tags/cloudflare).

+“he’s right though, this is all shit that cloudflare offers as a service. ok so I am against cloudflare but for reasons beyond my control I have to use it at work.” by [@moonman@shitposter.club](https://shitposter.club/notice/2841781)

 “cowboy is Elixir’s webserver that Pleroma runs atop.
 I don’t think it supports https, though, so they’re probably running unencrypted.
 Really surprised that only one is running via apache!
 I guess it’s not nearly as popular as a reverse proxy as it is as a web server.
 I’ve never actually heard of Caddy before you mentioned it either.
 Cloudflare 🔥🔥🔥 >:(” by [@wizard@welovela.in](https://welovela.in/notice/9kuftNzrUSnrohG3Ps) )